Up-school-JD-2/jd2-homework-05-aslihanhasar/README.md

 ![img_2.png](img_2.png)

-**If a system error is received again, "Please contact your bank." message can be given.**
+**If a system error is received again, "Please contact your bank." message is given.**